nodename/animator/README.md

-# edge-algebra
+# animator

-A generic Om component for one-shot time-based animations.
+A generic Om component for time-based canvas animations.

 ## Usage